TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/README.md

 ## Charging
-Charging and discharging are separate features and can be utilized separately, too.
+Charging is a separate feature and can be utilized independently from other features if you wish.

-You could, for instance, use the *IP5306* solely for charging *LiIon/LiPo* cells, possibly as a replacement for a simple *TP4056* if you would like to achieve higher charging rates:
+You could, for instance, use the *IP5306* solely for charging *LiIon/LiPo* cells, possibly as a replacement for a simple *TP4056* if you want higher charging rates:

 | Item                         | Description                    |
 |------------------------------|--------------------------------|